Update: Conference Report is here.

-This conference will encourage a dialogue to emerge between these two movements, as we explore how power works within communities and churches and how healthy growth and change is enabled and hindered within them.
+This conference encouraged a dialogue to emerge between these two movements, as we explored how power works within communities and churches and how healthy growth and change is enabled and hindered within them.

 - an understanding of communities, and how positive change can happen within a place, culture or community, and;